curusarn/ctu-fit-mi-paa/knapsack-problem/REPORT_3.md

 ### Neighbour creation

-At first I have created neighbour solutions by flipping only one bit.
+At first, I have created neighbour solutions by flipping only one bit.
 Neighbouring solutions had a very big difference in price (one added or removed item).
-Because of that there were many local maxima and the algorithm was more likely to get stuck in one.
-This have led to marginally worse solutions (about 10 times worse).
+Because of that, there were many local maxima and the algorithm was more likely to get stuck in one.
+This has led to marginally worse solutions (about 10 times worse).

 I have changed the neighbour creation to flipping N bits.
-This meant that neighbour could have some items added and some removed which have led to smaller difference in price.
+This meant that neighbour could have some items added and some removed which have led to a smaller difference in price.
 Another thing worth mentioning is that this way each solution has more neighbours.
-Which should help to reduce the likelihood of getting stuck in an suboptimal state.
+Which should help to reduce the likelihood of getting stuck in a suboptimal state.

 ## Source code